devnull-cz/c-prog-lang/modules/pointers.md

 - `sizeof (*p)` will return the amount needed to store the object the pointer points to

-:wrench: Task: write a program to print:
+:wrench: write a program to print:

    - address of the pointer
    - the address where it points to